-• The school will begin with 112 students in grades TK-1st, increasing enrollment annually by 56 students until it reaches capacity at approximately 504 students

-- serving grade levels TK-8 by FY 2022/2023.
-It is anticipated that approximately 72% of Voices MH students qualify for free and reduced lunch and 46% will be considered English Learners qualifying for supplemental grants under the LCFF calculations. - Estimated annual student average daily attendance will be 97%.
+- The school will begin with 112 students in grades TK-1st, increasing enrollment annually by 56 students until it reaches capacity at approximately 504 students serving grade levels TK-8 by FY 2022/2023.
+It is anticipated that approximately 72% of Voices MP students qualify for free and reduced lunch and 46% will be considered English Learners qualifying for supplemental grants under the LCFF calculations. - Estimated annual student average daily attendance will be 97%.
 This is more conservative than Voices Flagship's rate (98%) where the leadership team has been able to maintain a high ADA since inception. - The Charter School will maintain adequate staffing ratios which will include approximately two teachers per grade level, supplemented with two associate teachers through 4th grade.
-There will also be an intervention teacher, academic coach, a SPED teacher and SPED associate teacher.
-Furthermore, the Charter School will have a School Principal, Office Manager, Office Clerk, and Parent Liaison and will outsource Enrichment support. - The Charter School will receive revenue from the following sources: state and local LCFF, state lottery funds, and federal title funds (Title I, Title II, Title III).
-In addition, the Charter School will apply directly for charter school start-up funds under the Public Charter Schools Grant Program, and has included \$575K. in funding over 2 years in the financial model.
+An associate teacher will also be shared across the middle school grades.
+There will also be an intervention teacher, academic coach, an Educational Specialist and SPED associate teacher.
+Furthermore, the Charter School will have a School Principal, Office Manager, Administrative Assistant, School Site Technician and Parent Liaison and will outsource Enrichment support. - The Charter School will receive revenue from the following sources: state and local LCFF, state lottery funds, and federal title funds (Title I, Title II, Title III).
+In addition, the Charter School will apply directly for charter school start-up funds under the Public Charter Schools Grant Program, and has included \$575K in funding over start-up and the first 2 years of operations in the financial model.
 Voices College Bound Language Academies has successfully applied for and received a start-up grant for the flagship K-8 school in San Jose.
-Voices College Bound Language Academies is keenly aware that the start-up funding is not guaranteed and therefore provide alternative risk mitigating solutions including; 1) Voices College-Bound Language Academies projected fund balance at the end of 2013/14 is \$1,938,000 2) Voices College-Bound Language Academies has an unsecured line of credit established with Focus Business Bank in the amount of \$350,000 with support to increase the amount with network expansion (see Schedule F) 3) Voices College-Bound Language Academies has been admitted to the Charter School Growth Fund Emerging CMO Fund.
-The Emerging CMO Fund provides growth capital and support to talented entrepreneurs of color as they develop networks of highperforming charter schools in under-served communities.
+Voices College Bound Language Academies is keenly aware that the start-up funding is not guaranteed and therefore provide alternative risk mitigating solutions including; 1) Voices College-Bound Language Academies projected fund balance at the end of 2013/14 is \$2,040,000 2) Voices College-Bound Language Academies has an unsecured line of credit established with Focus Business Bank in the amount of \$350,000 with support to increase the amount with network expansion (see Schedule F) 3) Voices College-Bound Language Academies has been admitted to the Charter School Growth Fund Emerging CMO Fund.
+The Emerging CMO Fund provides growth capital and support to talented entrepreneurs of color as they develop networks of high-performing charter schools in under-served communities.
 The \$5 million fund will support approximately ten entrepreneurs nationally between 2014 and 2016.
-Voices College-Bound Language Academies is in the final stages of the grant award process and support should be finalized by July 2014.
-The grant proceeds have not been included in the charter petition application. - The Charter School's financial model is extremely conservative in its revenue assumptions.
-The Charter School has also made expenditure inflation assumptions of approximately 2% for expenses and 2% for staffing increases, although these will be stepped based on experience and performance.
+Voices College-Bound Language Academies has been notified that they have received a \$450,000 grant award that should be finalized by October 2014.
+The grant proceeds have not been included in the charter petition application.

-- Facility assumptions are based on Voices current Prop 39 relationship with FMSD.
-Budgetary assumptions are based on historical budgetary results from Voices Flagship. - Little, if any, fundraising revenue has been included in the model.
+- The Charter School's financial model is extremely conservative in its revenue assumptions.
+The Charter School has also made expenditure inflation assumptions of approximately 2% for expenses and 2% for staffing increases, although these will be stepped based on experience and performance. - Facility assumptions are based on the letter of intent (LOI) from National Hispanic University.
+The LOI is included as Appendix AO-3 and additional facility details are included in the budget narrative at Appendix AO-Budget Narrative. - Little, if any, fundraising revenue has been included in the model.
 Per pupil fundraising at \$10/student has been included mainly to help cover some of the local field lessons. - The Charter School will maintain a strong reserve position of 2.5% of annual expenditures. - The Charter School will maintain a positive cash flow balance on a monthly and annual basis.